 The work placement is predominantly self-led learning.
 You are required to maintain a learning journal or reflective log, which will help you complete the reflective diary component of the final assessment of the Work Placement module.
-The faculty Student Engagement Team will provide support and guidance prior to the placement and during the placement period.
+The Placements Team will provide support and guidance prior to the placement and during the placement period.

 MBA students will be expected to produce a portfolio, in which you must demonstrate how you have applied theory, practical knowledge and learnings within a work-based environment.
 The portfolio will be made up of an 8,000 word research-informed paper plus a 2,000 word reflective diary (see response above for more details) and will be equivalent to your major project.
 You are expected to reflect on some research that you have undertaken for the employer and explain how this research might benefit the organisation.
 The work placement module aims to support and develop your ability to demonstrate professionalism, leadership and managerial skills to a prospective employer whilst also learning key communication, research and personal skills.

 MSc students will be expected complete a diary during the placement which should draw on theory and literature alongside evidence of your learning, up to a maximum of 5,000 words.
 This is submitted alongside a 10,000 word research-based portfolio, critically reflecting on your experience in the context of the industry and academic work on the sector.

 You would have the opportunity to “resit” i.e. resubmit an improved version of the portfolio.
 The pass mark is a minimum of 40% for the 30 credit Work Placement module.
 You would not undertake another placement.
 If you were to fail the work placement module and the resit you will graduate with the exit award of a Postgraduate Diploma (equivalent 120 credits).

 Yes.
 Placements must be confirmed by 1 August for those starting their course in September and 1 December for those who start their course in January, for example, if you start your course in January 2022, you must confirm your placement by December 2022.